The Ultimate CCTV Security Surveillance Buying Guide in Australia

 Both NVRs and DVRs typically come in 4, 8, 16 and 32 channel configurations.
-Each channel supports a single camera, so a 4-channel system has the capacity to support up to 4 cameras and so on.
-The 16-channel recorders tend to be most popular because you can start with fewer cameras and then scale up to add more cameras to your security system when necessary.
+Each channel supports a single camera, so a 4-channel system has the capacity to support up to 4 cameras, an 8 channel supports up to 8 cameras and so on.
+The 8 and 16-channel recorders tend to be most popular because you can start with fewer cameras and then scale up to add more cameras to your security system when necessary.

 Cables For Security Surveillance Systems

 There are different cables for different situations, but for most security surveillance systems you only need to learn about two types – one for IP systems and the other for analogue systems.

 Cables For IP Systems

 For IP surveillance systems that use NVRs, you will simply need a Cat5e or cat6 cable (Cat6 cable supports the fastest data speeds).
 This is also known as a network cable and is the same blue cable used to connect to computer networks.
 A Cat5e cable can support data speeds up to 1000 Mbps, while a Cat6 cable can support speeds up to 1 Gbps.
 For most applications, a Cat5e cable will be enough.
 For very high resolution video systems, that support 8MP (4K ultra HD) cameras, a Cat6 cable is the better option to handle the increased bandwidth.

 The maximum transmission range for Cat5e and Cat6 cables is around 67 metres and 91 metres respectively.
 For further distances, you will need a PoE signal extender to boost power and data transmission.

 If your IP camera supports Power over Ethernet (PoE), then you will find set up as simple as plugging one end into the camera and the other into the NVR.
 This single cable powers the camera and transmits video data to the NVR.